moadan/FAC-Website/README.md

 Firstly, I would like to thank the team at FAC! for their support and welcoming hospitality during the application process.

-This document will try to highlight and explain code and provide some insight into my learning during the application.
+This document will try to highlight and explain the code and provide some insight into my learning during the application.
 I'm interested in coding projects and collaborating to create future applications.

 # Project Building